dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 Despite the aforementioned options, the demand for a more sophisticated solution persisted.
 In light of this, my preference leaned towards [ProjectLibre](https://www.projectlibre.com/product/1-alternative-microsoft-project-open-source).
 The ProjectLibre software, designed for desktop usage, presents itself as a comprehensive and open-source project management system.
-Positioned as a stand-alone substitute for Microsoft Project, ProjectLibre effectively addresses the intricate requirements I sought.
+Positioned as a stand-alone substitute for **Microsoft Project**, **ProjectLibre** effectively addresses the intricate requirements I sought.

-Despite its stature as a compact and cost-free application, ProjectLibre remarkably delivered everything essential for my needs.
+Despite its stature as a compact and cost-free application, **ProjectLibre** remarkably delivered everything essential for my needs.

 ## Releasing the Code and Documentation
 The release of the product is strategically planned to coincide with the readiness of a substantial portion of its functionality.